Eastbourne Borough F.C.: Climb to the Conference under Garry Wilson: 1999–2012

-Mixed fortunes: 2012–present
+Mixed fortunes: 2012–2023

 Widdrington's arrival signaled a move towards a new look Eastbourne team, with the last few members of the 2007–08 promotion winning team leaving the club at the end of the season.
 Matt Crabb, Matt Smart and Ben Austin departed, leaving Darren Baker as the sole survivor of the team that won promotion at Stevenage in 2008.

 The 2012–13 season was Widdrington's first full-season in charge and was a season of transition.
 In total 41 players pulled on a Borough shirt as the new manager tried to find the right mixture.
 Borough ended the season as the team having scored the fewest goals, but having one of the tightest defensive records, which contributed to their finishing the season in 12th place.

 In the spring of 2013, Eastbourne were in talks with Kuwaiti European Holdings (KEH) over a potential take over of the club.
-Despite negotiations collapsing at the latter stages, Borough pressed on with their plans to develop the club, establishing an Academy which would act as a feeder to the first team.
+Despite negotiations collapsing at the latter stages, Borough pressed on with their plans to develop the club, establishing an academy which would act as a feeder to the first team.
 Following an 18-month rebuilding process, Borough had a strong start to the 2013–14 season accumulating 10 points from 4 matches, which earned Tommy Widdrington the August Manager of the Month award.
 Their early season form, however, faded and they experienced a dip in mid-season which saw them fall away from the top.
 Despite regaining some momentum after Christmas they were unable to recover and finished the season in 10th place on 58 points.

 During the early stages of the 2014–15 season, Len Smith, who had served as chairman of the club for more than 40 years, stood down from his position with Eastbourne sitting at the top of the fledgling Conference South table after 6 games.
 Halfway through the season, upon the news that the Football Conference would be allowing artificial pitches from the 2015–16 season, Eastbourne announced that they would convert to a 3G pitch by the 2015–16 or 2016–17 season At this point in time, the Football League still refused allowing 3G pitches and Eastbourne was among the first Conference-level clubs to announce plans to switch to the surface.
 Eastbourne finished the 2014–15 season in 11th place.